-Charging Infrastructure Research: Three Modes for Self-Building and Operation of OEM's Charging Piles.
+Charging Infrastructure Research: Three Modes for Self-Building and Operation of OEM’s Charging Piles.
 Global charging pile ownership surged, while high-power fast charging network leads the growth.

 As of the end of 2020, there are over 11 million units of EVs on the road worldwide.
 Although global automotive industry suffered downturn under the impact of the COVID-19, global EV registration grew by 41% in 2000.
 According to IEA (International Energy Agency) data, global EV sales volume is expected to be 15 million units to 20 million units by 2025.